rolldown/rolldown/CONTRIBUTING.md/testing.md

 The rolldown testing is located at `packages/node/test`.
 It is used to test rolldown exported node api, also including options.
 If you add a options from rollup, please add corresponding test case for it.

+In `/packages/node`,

+- `yarn test` will run rollup tests.
+- `yarn test:update` will run and update the tests status.

 ### Rollup Testing

 Tests cases are stored in `/rollup`, which is a git submodule of `rolldown`.
 So you need to run `just update` to initialize the submodule before running these tests.